-As quantum hardware progresses from dozens to thousands of qubits and beyond, it is no longer feasible to design and optimize circuits at the gate and building block levels alone.
+As quantum hardware progresses from dozens to thousands of qubits and beyond, it is no longer feasible to design and optimize quantum programs at the gate and building block levels alone.

-The Classiq platform automates circuit synthesis from the high-level model to the gate-level solution and hardware execution, leaving the quantum algorithm developer free to model quantum circuits that can solve real-world problems.
+The Classiq platform automates quantum program synthesis from the high-level model to the gate-level solution and hardware execution, leaving the quantum algorithm developer free to model quantum programs that can solve real-world problems.

-Development teams use the Classiq platform to quickly and easily design, analyze, and optimize sophisticated quantum circuits.
-The software platform transforms high-level functional models into concrete quantum circuits optimized for the back-end of choice.
+Development teams use the Classiq platform to quickly and easily design, analyze, and optimize sophisticated quantum programs.
+The software platform transforms high-level functional models into concrete quantum programs optimized for the back-end of choice.

-This platform will help you design quantum circuits with greater ease and speed than ever before.
+This platform will help you design quantum programs with greater ease and speed than ever before.

 How Does Classiq Do It?¶

 Quantum algorithm design (QAD) is the quantum version of computer-aided design (CAD).
-The Classiq QAD platform asks designers to describe the circuit functionality by creating a high-level circuit model.
+The Classiq QAD platform asks designers to describe the quantum program functionality by creating a high-level quantum program model.
 They write the model using a Quantum Description Language (QDL) with a textual Interface Development Environment (IDE) or a Python (SDK) interface.

-The Classiq synthesis engine ingests the model and uses advanced constrained optimization solvers to choose the optimal circuit (or circuits) from amongst billions of possible options.
-The synthesis engine aims to find a circuit that matches a set of constraints and rules that the designer defines, as well as general rules embedded in the platform—that the designer can override.
+The Classiq synthesis engine ingests the model and uses advanced constrained optimization solvers to choose the optimal quantum program (or programs) from amongst billions of possible options.
+The synthesis engine aims to find a program that matches a set of constraints and rules that the designer defines, as well as general rules embedded in the platform—that the designer can override.
 The Classiq platform implicitly optimizes a complex design process, including qubit allocation, computation strategies, auxiliary qubit reuse, global resource management, and more.

-The Classiq platform can output the synthesized circuits in any common universal gate-level format (OpenQASM, Q#, Braket, and more), and can be easily adjusted to other, more proprietary formats.
-The final circuits can then be executed on any quantum backend—hardware or simulator—by changing the backend name in the execution file.
+The Classiq platform can output the synthesized quantum programs in any common universal gate-level format (OpenQASM, Q#, Braket, and more), and can be easily adjusted to other, more proprietary formats.
+The final programs can then be executed on any quantum backend—hardware or simulator—by changing the backend name in the execution file.

 The Classiq platform is fully integrated with IBM Quantum, Amazon Braket, Microsoft Azure, and other backend providers.